manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_07_Lab7_Ex1_Implement Sensitivity labels.md

 	This will start the download for the AIP Unified label client.

 3. In the Microsoft download center tab, a notification bar will appear at the bottom of the page asking whether you want to Run, Save, or Cancel.
 Select **Run**.
+If you do not receive this notification, select **Open file** in the download bar at the bottom left.

 4. The Microsoft Azure Information Protection wizard will open.
 If the wizard does not display on the desktop, select the icon for the wizard on the taskbar to display the wizard.